 - caramel treat or any caramel sauce of you choice e.g. dulce de leche

 - vanilla ice cream

-- In a bowl combine the flour, baking powder, salt and sugar.
-Mix.
+- In a bowl combine the flour, baking powder, salt and sugar, and mix.

-- In a separate bowl beat the eggs until light and fluffy (I used an electric hand held whisk).
+- In a separate bowl beat the eggs until light and fluffy (preferrable an electric mixer).
 Add the milk and beat well.

 - Add the egg / milk mixture to the dry ingredients and mix thoroughly for a few minutes until well combined.